-Data collection was carried out using a standardized structured questionnaire, including: sociodemographic and socioeconomic data (age, sex, profession and medical insurance).
-Risk factors: exposure to tobacco or household smoke.
+Data collection was carried out using a standardized structured questionnaire, including sociodemographic and socioeconomic data (age, sex, profession, and medical insurance).
+Exposure to tobacco and household smoke were considered risk factors.

-Clinical data: year of COPD diagnosis, severity of the disease according to GOLD classification, and number of severe exacerbations per year.
+Clinical data included year of COPD diagnosis, severity of the disease according to GOLD classification, and number of severe exacerbations per year.

-COPD exacerbation is defined as" an acute worsening of respiratory symptoms that results in additional therapy" [17].
-It's classified as mild (treated with short acting bronchodilators (SABDs) only), moderate (treated with SABDs plus antibiotics and/or oral corticosteroids) or severe (patient requires hospitalization or visits the emergency room) [17].
+COPD exacerbation is defined as "an acute worsening of respiratory symptoms that results in additional therapy" [17].
+It is classified as mild [treated with short-acting bronchodilators (SABDs) only], moderate (treated with SABDs plus antibiotics and/or oral corticosteroids), or severe (patient requires hospitalization or visits the emergency room) [17].

-Regarding severity, according to guidelines of the Global Initiative for Chronic Obstructive Lung Disease (GOLD) [17], COPD patients were classified into four groups: low risk groups (A, B), and high risk groups (C, D).
+Regarding severity, according to the guidelines of the GOLD [17], COPD patients were classified into four groups: low-risk groups (A, B) and high-risk groups (C, D).

-Utilization of health care resources in 2019: medical visits to the pulmonology specialist.
-Medication linked to the respiratory system: short-acting β 2 agonist (SABA), long-acting muscarinic antagonist (LAMA), long-acting β 2 agonist (LABA), inhaled corticosteroid (ICS), and anitibiotics.

-Vaccines: flu or pneumococcal.

-Medical tests: laboratory tests, functional tests (arterial gas-analysis, spirometry, walk test), and imaging chest tests (X-ray and/or computed tomography).

-Hospital admissions: in the emergency room, intensive care unit or in pulmonology department and, length of stay at the hospital.

-Home long-term oxygen therapy (LTOT) and noninvasive home ventilation (NIV).
+Data collection also included: utilization of health care resources in 2019 - medical visits to the pulmonology specialist; medication linked to the respiratory system - short-acting $\beta 2$ agonist, long-acting muscarinic antagonist, long-acting $\beta 2$ agonist, inhaled corticosteroid, and anitibiotics; vaccines - flu or pneumo-coccal; medical tests - laboratory tests, functional tests (arterial gas-analysis, spirometry, walk test), and imaging chest tests (X-ray and/or computed tomography); hospital admissions - in the emergency room, intensive care unit or in pulmonology department and, length of stay at the hospital; and home long-term oxygen therapy (LTOT) and noninvasive home ventilation (NIV).